Windows NT/2K/XP vs *NIX

 The intent was to invent an operating system for which a common high-level language could perform most of the tasks, but it had to be a language that was close to the assembly level.
 Therefore, 'C' contains a few "PDP"-isms, such as pre-increment/decrement and post-increment/decrement, a feature that is inherent within the PDP-11's CPU instruction set.
 However, 'C' was close enough to the operating system (especially with its pointers and pointer operators), and offered sufficient high level language capability, re-casting of types, and so forth to be very flexible, enough to write most of the operating system code.
 Any remaining assembly code had to be tailored to a specific machine, as well as the 'C' compiler and libraries, but this became a small fraction of the total code base.
 The result: a truly portable operating system.
 In addition, improvements such as tree-structured directories, and "piping" of commands through "filter" applications, were significant advantages over many other existing operating systems at that time.

 However, since UNIX was originally designed in the 1970's (some have erroneously stated 1960's,but they're wrong), it was character based, with cryptic (but powerful) command line arguments, JCL's, and features.
 UNIX traditionally requires a full-time staff 'C' programmer to maintain, as with other mini-computer operating systems of that time period.
 As such, it has traditionally been reserved for file servers and database servers (but not desktop workstations), where it has done very well, competing against proprietary OS's like MPE/XL (HP), VMS (DEC), and OS/1 (IBM).
 Eventually UNIX was installed on workstations as well, but long after MS-DOS, MAC-OS, and Windows had dominated the OS market for desktop machines.
 These UNIX workstations were typically the kind of "high-end" workstations that needed complex graphics software, such as CAD/CAM (which often ran an X-Windows client to take advantage of a client/server environment with a UNIX-based mainframe server doing most of the work), and the high-end workstation's CPU horsepower was necessary to run the software.
 At least two GUI systems were developed, Motif and X-Windows, which added some complexity and non-portability to an otherwise portable operating system.
 As well, the various "*nix ports" added their own shares of compatibility problems.
 Fortunately, with the advent of LINUX (a free *nix port) and GNU (an organization for the free distribution of software), as well as 'OpenBSD' and 'FreeBSD' (my personal favorite), a reliable and stable UNIX port for 80x86 CPU's has been maintained by allowing the source and binaries to be freely distributed by anyone, and though "code forking" (multiple parallel revisions of the same software) has occured, GNU has attempted to standardize the LINUX port by releasing their own version, the "GNU Hurd".
-Of more worthy note is the FreeBSD, which I have installed on 2 different machines, one an 'old klunker' (read this as "substitute for an anchor") 486 DX2 66Mhz ISA-only box (with VLB I/O card but that's its only saving grace) and a PII 400Mhz machine that I recently purchased for 1/10th of what it sold for new.
-However, the initial results were only 'so-so' (more later).
+Of more worthy note is the FreeBSD release, which I have installed on MANY different machines, starting with an 'old klunker' (read this as "substitute for an anchor") 486 DX2 66Mhz ISA-only box (with VLB I/O card but that's its only saving grace) and a used PII workstation, followed by 2 laptops, several workstations (including a quad core box with 8G RAM), and my main server box (which uses a 1.7Gb ZFS partition for ultra-reliable storage).
+The initial results of my performance and operability tests were only 'so-so' (more later), but after 8 more years of OS and hardware development, I now use FreeBSD as my primary work environment, because it works BETTER than windows, at least for me, specifically for software development.

 In 1992, Windows NT 3.1 was released by Microsoft following the release of Windows 3.1, a significant upgrade to their highly successful Windows 3.0 product released in 1990.
 Microsoft dared to oppose IBM's will by releasing Windows 3.0 as a "general use" operating system, compatible with a wide variety of CPU's and peripherals, instead of taking the IBM route of OS/2 and targeting PS/2 machines (and a small number of others).
 During this time, Microsoft gained the lions' share of the desktop computing market for GUI, previously held by Apple, and was subsequently sued (unsuccessfully) as a result of their success.
 Windows 3.1, followed by Windows NT 3.1, was an attempt to separate the "standard" from the "high end" operating systems.
 However, Windows NT 3.1 was kludgy (running poorly on an 80386 CPU), required 16Mb of memory (which was a substantial expense at that time), required 100Mb of disk space (not a small investment at that time either), and wouldn't run a large number of existing 16-bit applicaitons.
 In short, it was a fun toy for developers and for high-end users, but impractical for everyone else.